Museum of the Shenandoah Valley: Founders Gallery

-Presents changing exhibitions including, or relating to, the private collection of MSV benefactor, Julian Wood Glass Jr.
+The Founders Gallery displays changing exhibitions including, or relating to, the private collection of MSV benefactor, Julian Wood Glass Jr.

 R. Lee Taylor Miniatures Gallery

-This gallery presents an outstanding collection of furnished miniature houses and rooms by R. Lee Taylor (1924–2000), who lived at Glen Burnie from the late 1950s until his death.
+This gallery presents a collection of furnished miniature houses and rooms by R. Lee Taylor (1924–2000), who lived at Glen Burnie from the late 1950s until his death.
 At the time of his death, Taylor had assembled fourteen completely furnished rooms and houses.
 On display are five houses and four rooms by R. Lee Taylor showcasing the work of more than seventy-five miniatures artisans.
 Also on display are four shadowboxes by the late Valley miniatures artist William P. Massey, who created his work between the 1930s to 1940s.

 Changing Exhibitions Gallery

 Several temporary exhibitions are presented throughout the year.